 A WRITING COMMUNITY

 We work hard to foster a friendly, cohesive and committed community of writers in the Department of English Literature.
 As well as learning from your lecturers you will also learn from each other through sharing work in progress.
-The University creative writing group, Scribblers, run by and for students from across the university, provides a forum for sharing work and ideas outside the classroom.

 All of our teaching staff have strong links with professional communities of writers.
 We regularly invite published authors to come and read from their work.
 We also help our students to become published writers themselves.
 Every year we publish our own Creative Arts Anthology, edited by our own students, containing work by students, staff and visiting writers.